of Monroe, Washington

 In January 1997, the machine shed roof collapsed under the unusually heavy wet snow load that took its toll of many buildings in both eastern and western Washington.
 Walt and Jaqui Darrows' birthdays were again celebrated at the February meeting.
 Walt was made an Honorary Member for 1997.
 The first Spring Gas-Up was held at the Fred Meyers parking lot.
 Nile Temple clown Duran Bullock passed away at 75.

 In 1998, Al Miller was elected Club President.
-The growing Club lost two valuable supporters, Wally Anderson on January 11th, and Elmer Frohning on April 16th.
+The growing Club lost two valuable supporters, Wally Andersen on January 11th, and Elmer Frohning on April 16th.
 The second Spring Gas-Up was held again at Fred Meyers.
 Jim Farkas, Abe Weins, Al Miller, and Gerald Schmidt had a display of 10 tractors at the Draft Horse Show.
 The Club participated in the Arlington Fly-in for the first time and had 15 tractors there.
 Club participation was arranged by Bernie McMillan for this event.
 George Houston's new kiddie train was popular at the Show.
 Club membership now numbered 127.

 In 1999, with Jim Vaughn, President, the Club purchased the Allis Chalmers, Model D-17 tractor which had a front loader attachment.
 The Club was invited back to the Arlington Fly-in.
 Also, took part in parades in Everett, Arlington, and Sultan.
 Lance and Diane Koty became the new HITCHPIN editors.
 The HITCHPIN was produced quarterly in 1999.
 Bruce Ketchum built the windmill for the Club.